How does the COUNTA function (DAX) work?

 COUNTA Formula Syntax

 How do you use the COUNTA function?

 The COUNTA function counts any type of information, and this includes error values and empty text.
 For example, if the range returns an empty string, the COUNTA function counts that value.
 What it does not count are empty cells.

 Related Blog Posts

 Considerations when using the COUNTA function

 The only argument for this function is a column.
 When the function finds no rows that are non-blank, it returns a blank.
-COUNT and COUNTA are identical for all the data types except Boolean.
-COUNTA can operate on a Boolean data type, while COUNT cannot do that.
+COUNT function and COUNTA function are identical for all the data types except Boolean.
+COUNTA function can operate on a Boolean data type, while COUNT function cannot do that.

 Related Video Tutorials